citp/privacy-policy-historical/v/vi/vir/virtualteen.org.md

-> *The following text is extracted and transformed from the virtualteen.org privacy policy that was archived on 2014-01-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140114173035id_/http%3A//www.virtualteen.org/topics/about/legal/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the virtualteen.org privacy policy that was archived on 2014-10-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141027165927id_/http%3A//virtualteen.org/privacypolicy) for the most accurate reproduction.*

-# Virtual Teen - Privacy Policy
+# Privacy Policy

 This article applies directly to all areas of the site, including but not limited to: topic articles, forum sections, and chat room(s).